JJandke/SysMessage/README.md

 2. **configs.cfg** - A configuration file in which all options can be defined.
 3. **sysmessage_light.py** A lightweight alternative without logging, for better readability

-**daily.message.example.md** is just an example of how a logfile would look like,
+**daily.message.example.md** is just an example of how a logfile would look like.

 ---